world-federation-of-advertisers/cross-media-measurement/src/main/k8s/testing/secretfiles/README.md

 for examples on how to do this.
 The OpenSSL CLI also has some tools for inspecting the certificates and signing keys.

+Test certificates under version control should be valid for a long period (e.g.
+10 years) to avoid breaking tests.

 ## Tink Keyset Generation

 Use the